royaltm/rust-plasma/web/README.md

 just wasm opt webpack
 ```

-Which will result in a optimal wasm file.
+Which will result in an optimized wasm file.